 Here is something for history buffs: There is an old Hotel/Pub in Marble Arch, London , which used to have a gallows adjacent to it.
 Prisoners were taken to the gallows, (after a fair trial of course) to be hung.
 The horse drawn dray, carting the prisoner, was accompanied by an armed guard, who would […]

 These ten glorious insults are from an era before the English language got boiled down to 4-letter words.
 1. The exchange between Churchill & Lady Astor: She said, “If you were my husband I’d give you poison.”
 He said, “If you were my wife, I’d drink it.”
-2. A member of Parliament to Disraeli: […]
+2. A member of Parliament to Disraeli: “Sir, you […]

 Harry H Corbett served in HMS Devonshire 1944-45 as a Royal Marine.
 He is fondly recalled for his role in “Steptoe and Son” as Harold Albert Kitchener Steptoe, a Rag & Bone man residing at Oil Drum Lane.
 His daughter, actress Sussanah Corbett has now put his life to words: “Harry H Corbett – The Front Legs […]